Md. Mokbul Hossain (Meherpur politician)

 Md.
-Mokbul Hossain (মোঃ মকবুল হোসেন) is an independent politician and the incumbent Member of the Bangladesh Parliament from Meherpur-2.
+Mokbul Hossain (মোঃ মকবুল হোসেন) is an independent politician and former Member of the Bangladesh Parliament from Meherpur-2.

 Early life

 Hossain was born on 17 January 1954.
 He completed his studies up to Higher Secondary School Certificate or grade 12.

 Career

 Hossain was elected to Parliament on 5 January 2014 from Meherpur-2 as an independent candidate.
 He was involved in a clash with political rivals in 2010.